Open Garden Days

-We also have a growing collection of noteworthy trees, an orchard, lily ponds, many other plants and a multitude of song birds and frogs situated on a bucolic eight-acre setting.
+We also have a growing collection of noteworthy trees, an orchard, lily ponds, vegetables and berries grown the No Dig way, many other plants and a multitude of song birds, frogs, dragonflies and newts situated on a bucolic eight-acre setting.

 An interesting selection of winter-hardy potted roses, all propagated at Freedom Gardens, will also be offered for sale.
-As regular visitors know, this will include many surprises not advertised online.
 Once again this year, by popular demand, we will also be offering a selection of rare and choice lilacs propagated from our collection of nearly 100 correctly named cultivars.

 We'll be open rain or shine (no rain dates).
 Children and picnickers are welcome.
 There is abundant room for everyone to practice social distancing over 8 acres.
 There will be a portable toilet on site.
 Please do not smoke in our garden.
 There is no admission charge and no need to make a reservation.